triton-inference-server/python_backend/src/resources/platform_handlers/tensorflow_savedmodel/README.md

-This platform handler enables loading and serving of models in [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model) format via python backend.
+This platform handler enables loading and serving of models in [TensorFlow SavedModel](https://www.tensorflow.org/guide/saved_model) format via Python backend.
 The `model.savedmodel` can be provided within the triton server model repository without `model.py` and backend will automatically use a pre-baked platform handler (`model.py`) to load and serve the TF SavedModel.
 The handler can [auto-complete](../../../../README.md#auto_complete_config)